finland & estonia

 travel tips, links & resources

-- It is quite possible to see Tallinn in one day - arriving and returning from Helsinki in one day, although this would be a shame.
-Tallinn is well worth an overnight stay of at least one night.
+- It is quite possible to see Tallinn, arriving and returning from Helsinki, in one day, although this would be a shame.
+Tallinn is well worth staying overnight; the affordable hotel prices, compared to Helsinki, are persuasive.

 you may also like